Table of Contents

 People with growth mindsets deal with everyday challenges by asking questions, finding helpful resources, identifying possible solutions, evaluating solutions, and trying agin.
 They take breaks based on a planned schedule, not based on minor problems that arise during the course of a workday.

-Scenario 2: You come across a topic that’s confusing.
+Scenario 2: You encounter a confusing topic.

 You tell yourself, “I’ll find an expert” or decide to just avoid the subject for a while.
 If your business is still working fine today, you figure you’ll be fine in the future too.